davidtpinto/SummarWise/README.md

 --- Module1

-Sub MyMacroToRunBeforeSave()
+Sub UpdateExcelWithRequirements()
     ' Your code here
-    UpdateExcelWithRequirements
+    MsgBox "Updating Excel File"
+    ExcelModule
 End Sub

-Sub UpdateExcelWithRequirements()
+Function ExcelModule()
     Dim xlApp As Object, xlBook As Object, xlSheet As Object Dim WordRange As Range
     Dim ReqID As String
     Dim HeadingInfo As String
     Dim i As Long, lastRow As Long

-    On Error GoTo ErrorHandler
+    ' Path of the Word document
+    Dim wordDocPath As String
+    wordDocPath = ActiveDocument.Path

+    ' Construct the relative path for the Excel file
+    ' For example, if the Excel file is in the same directory:
+    Dim excelFilePath As String
+    excelFilePath = wordDocPath & "\230700098_TDCD_CMCDRL_20240123_1.xlsm" ' Change '230700098_TDCD_CMCDRL_20240123_1.xlsm' to your Excel file's name

     ' Open Excel workbook
     Set xlApp = CreateObject("Excel.Application")
     xlApp.Visible = False ' Excel runs in the background
-    Set xlBook = xlApp.Workbooks.Open("C:\Users\T0285664\Desktop\Book1.xlsm", ReadOnly:=False)
+    Set xlBook = xlApp.Workbooks.Open(excelFilePath, ReadOnly:=False)
-    Set xlSheet = xlBook.Sheets("Sheet2")
+    Set xlSheet = xlBook.Sheets("Compliance Matrix")

-        ' Loop through each word in the Word document For Each WordRange In ActiveDocument.Words
+    ' Loop through each paragraph in the Word document For Each WordParagraph In ActiveDocument.Paragraphs
+        ' Use regular expressions to find REQs (e.g., REQ0001, REQ0002, etc.) in the paragraph Set regEx = CreateObject("VBScript.RegExp")
+        regEx.Global = True
+        regEx.IgnoreCase = True
+        regEx.Pattern = "\[REQ\d+\]" ' Match REQ IDs in square brackets

+        ' Find all matches in the paragraph
+        Set Matches = regEx.Execute(WordParagraph.Range.Text)

+        ' Loop through all matched REQs in the paragraph For Each Match In Matches

-        ReqID = ExtractRequirementID(WordRange.Text)
+            ReqID = Match.Value ' Extract REQ ID without brackets
-        HeadingInfo = GetHeadingInfo(WordRange)
+            HeadingInfo = GetHeadingInfo(WordParagraph.Range) ' Get the heading text

-        If ReqID <> "" Then
-            ' Find the row in Excel with the requirement ID lastRow = xlSheet.Cells(xlSheet.Rows.Count, "B").End(-4162).Row
+            ' Find the row in Excel with the requirement ID and update it lastRow = xlSheet.Cells(xlSheet.Rows.Count, "D").End(-4162).Row
             For i = 1 To lastRow
-                If xlSheet.Cells(i, "B").Value = ReqID Then ' Assuming Requirement ID is in column A xlSheet.Cells(i, "E").Value = "Complete" ' Assuming status is in column C
+                If xlSheet.Cells(i, "D").Value = ReqID Then ' Assuming Requirement ID is in column D xlSheet.Cells(i, "H").Value = "Complete" ' Assuming status is in column H
-                    xlSheet.Cells(i, "H").Value = HeadingInfo ' Assuming heading info is in column D
+                    xlSheet.Cells(i, "I").Value = HeadingInfo ' Assuming heading info is in column I
                     Exit For
                 End If
             Next i
-        End If
+        Next Match
-    Next WordRange
+    Next WordParagraph

     ' Save and close the Excel workbook xlBook.Close SaveChanges:=True